 I jumped at the opportunity to work on healthcare innovation.
-My personal health journey has been a struggle, to say the least.
-It was exciting to be in a clinical setting where I got on-the-ground learnings directly from patients and clinicians.
+My personal health journey has been a tough patient experience and I wanted to help improve the experience for others.
+It was exciting to be in a clinical setting where I had in the field learnings directly from patients and clinicians.

 Lessons Learned from the Project:

 •Researching a vulnerable population requires extreme caution for ethical approaches to design.
 Mainly, protecting patient confidentiality was the primary concern, so no private or identifiable information was collected during research.
 Secondly, removing bias from our process like not including quantitative data that could include racist skews or ensuring that our questions were at a third grade reading level and comprehensible to all our patients.